 - Paralympic Games London 2012, bronze (rowing – trunk and arms mixed double sculls)

 Born in the Ukraine, Oksana Masters came to the United States at seven years old after being adopted by her mother, Gay Masters, whom she credits as her personal hero.
 After suffering from her disability as a newborn as a result of birth defects from radiation poisoning from the Chernobyl Nuclear disaster, Masters was fitted with her first prosthetic leg above the knee at nine years old.
 Four years later, she was fitted with her second prosthetic leg above the knee.

 In advance of the Paralympic Games London 2012, Masters participated in the 2012 ESPN the Magazine’s Body Issue and, later that year, was named U.S. Rowing’s Female Athlete of the Year.
 After winning five medals at the 2018 Paralympic Winter Games in PyeongChang, Masters was selected as the Team USA flag bearer for the Closing Ceremony and later named the Team USA Award Female Athlete of the Winter Paralympic Games.
 She followed that up by being named the Team USA Female Athlete of the Year with a Disability the following year.
 She was also the first winter Paralympian to win the Women’s Sports Foundation Sportswoman of the Year award.
-Masters has been nominated for an ESPY award seven times (2014-19, 2021) in the “Best Female Athlete with a Disability” category and was named the 2020 Laureus World Sportsperson of the Year with a Disability.
+Masters has been nominated for an ESPY award seven times (2014-19, 2021) in the “Best Female Athlete with a Disability” category.
+She was named the 2020 Laureus World Sportsperson of the Year with a Disability and a nominee for the 2022 Laureus World Sportsperson of the Year with a Disability.

 Email Sign Up